OSP Update & Proposed Regional Improvements

 Cost Estimates - With Detention

-This table demonstrates a more detailed cost of each project with 10-year and 25-year capacity increases with detention
+This table demonstrates a more detailed cost of each project with 10-year and 25-year capacity increases with detention.

 Graphic: Structures Removed from the Flood Boundary vs. Cost Comparison